Testing Total Recall

 Mark had said that critics have no care of the constitutional protections given free speech: “They see only that I have presented a thought that they do not agree with, and they believe that I should be silenced at any cost.”
 (Dragonhill News, May 2019.)
 Just to be clear, this site affirms that he has every right to present his story.
 That story, however, is subject to validation.

 The information here may be a journey into true crime or various misadventures and tales, but there are also object lessons.
 In some ways, Mark’s place in the annals has been dwarfed by what came after it was first advanced.
-Yet, it provides a gateway into how claims are advanced and how even total recall might be tested.
-Therefore, we start from the beginning with Mark’s family history, which ultimately takes us to both Pendragon and stories of being a captain in a secret space command.
+Yet, it provides a gateway into how claims are advanced and how testing total recall is necessary.
+Therefore, we start from the beginning with Mark’s family history, which ultimately takes us to a murder in Camelot, Pendragon, stories of friendship with raptors, and being a captain in a secret space command.

 With that, the Adventures begin . . .